Pelli Choopulu

-The film was released worldwide on 29 July 2016 to positive reviews from critics and became a commercial success.
+The film was released worldwide on 29 July 2016 to positive reviews from critics and became a commercial blockbuster.
 The film provided breakthrough for the film's cast and crew.
 It is considered one of the "25 Greatest Telugu Films Of The Decade" by Film Companion.

-The film won two National Film Awards for Best Telugu Film and Best Screenplay, two State Nandi Awards for Best Feature Film and Best Actress, and two Filmfare Awards South including Best Telugu Film.
+The film won two National Film Awards for Best Telugu Film and Best Screenplay, the state Gaddar Award for Second Best Feature Film, two State Nandi Awards for Best Feature Film and Best Actress, and two Filmfare Awards South including Best Telugu Film.
 The film was remade in Hindi as Mitron (2018), in Malayalam as Vijay Superum Pournamiyum (2019) and in Tamil as Oh Manapenne!
 (2021).

 Plot

 Prasanth goes to Chitra's house for a matchmaking event.
 He is a guy who completes his B.Tech by clearing many subjects for almost 5 years, but he is also lazy and incapable of doing any work.
-His dream is to become a chef and open a restaurant, but he doesn't get any support from his father.
+His dream is to become a chef and open a restaurant, but he does not get any support from his father.
 Chitra is a very focused girl who works hard to fulfil her dreams of going to Australia.
 However, her father shows no interest, as she is a girl.
 When both of them meet at the matchmaking event her younger cousin, Subhash, accidentally locks the door which jams very often and they get stuck eventually.
 To pass time, they talk about their past.

 Chitra reveals that she was in love with a North Indian guy named Vikram.
 They both wanted to start a food truck business.
 Vikram went to Delhi to talk with his father about their love and business.
 Meanwhile, Chitra started her plan eagerly, and was ready to surprise Vikram by buying the truck.
-Then things went wrong and Vikram did not come back overpowered by greed of getting dowry.
+Then things went wrong and Vikram did not come back, overpowered by greed of getting dowry.
 Chitra and her father waited for him but when they realised Vikram wasn't coming back, her father decided to get her married to someone else.

 On his turn, Prasanth reveals that he was unemployed and always went out with his two friends.
 He, along with his friends, made cooking videos, as he is passionate about cooking.
-But it wasn't profitable enough so, they plan to make prank videos and were caught red-handed by Prashant's father, which ended their plan.
+But it wasn't profitable enough, so they planned to make prank videos and were caught red-handed by Prashant's father, which ended their plan.
 He then got a job in a call centre after he was recommended by his father.
 He started going out with a girl to show off to his friends, but she cheated on him.
 He found out about it only when her second boyfriend called him at work, and quit his job after having a fight with his boss.